|Nutrition Facts (per serving)|

 - Salt and pepper to taste

-- Roast seeds (optional): Separate seeds from the squash, and rinse well.
-Place seeds in a shallow pan with 1 tablespoon butter and 1/2 teaspoon salt and toast seeds in the oven at 350 F until dark golden brown and crispy, stirring once or twice, about 10 to 12 minutes.
-Remove seeds from oven and set aside to let cool.
+Separate seeds from the squash, and rinse well.
+Place seeds in a shallow pan with 1 tablespoon butter and 1/2 teaspoon salt and toast seeds in the preheated oven until dark golden brown and crispy, stirring once or twice, about 10 to 12 minutes.
+Remove seeds from the oven and set aside to let cool.
+Note: This step is optional but encouraged.

-- Chop squash into 1/2 inch cubes.
+Chop squash into 1/2 inch cubes.
 Peel and dice onion.
-Peel sweet potato and chop into 1/2 inch cubes.
-Wash spinach, dry thoroughly, and roll it up tightly in a bunch.
+Peel the sweet potato and chop into 1/2 inch cubes.
+Wash spinach, dry thoroughly and roll it up tightly in a bunch.
 Slice spinach crosswise to make thin ribbons.

-- Serve soup warm garnished with the toasted seeds.
+Serve soup warm garnished with the toasted seeds.
+Enjoy!